Find a relative search explained

 So to help the ever-increasing number of people looking for missing people in the UK we have compiled our top 5 list of important information or things to do to enable your missing person search.

 1. Background information

-The number one point is the persons background details, what we mean by this is the information that identifies this person as the unique person, these things include information points such as
+The number one point is the person’s background details, what we mean by this is the information that identifies this person as a unique person, these things include information points such as

 a.
 Full name including any middle name or maiden names